Jotrorox/supernotes-nix/README.md

 ## :question: Why Nix ##

 The Nix ecosystem allows the user to run a package independently, of the software versions on the Host machine.
-This allows me to ensure, that this App can be installed on a pretty outdated debian machine, as well, as on a bleeding edge arch machine.
-It also enables me with cross system compatability, which means I can run this app/wrapper on different Linux Distros and it will always work.
+This allows me to ensure, that this App can be installed on a pretty outdated Debian machine, as well, as on a bleeding edge arch machine.
+It also enables me with cross system compatibility, which means I can run this app/wrapper on different Linux Distros and it will always work.

 ## :dash: Getting Started ##

-The installation is pretty simple, and you only need to have the nix-packagemanager installed.
+The installation is pretty simple, and you only need to have the nix-package manager installed.
-After that is the case you only have to build and install this package.
+After that is the case, you only have to build and install this package.

 ```shell
 nix-build default.nix